 The SUSRIS project — an independent, private-sector information resource – offers objective, comprehensive news and information on the history, breadth and depth of the US-Saudi Arabia relationship.
 SUSRIS and its e-newsletters provide information from a variety of sources that would otherwise be difficult for most readers to collect every day.
 In addition, SUSRIS curates original materials such as interviews, essays and more.

 SUSRIS is a private sector effort and is not affiliated with any government entity.
-It is sponsored by the Saudi-US Trade Group in Washington, D.C.

 The SUSRIS project began as the Saudi-American Forum in 2002 in an effort to produce authoritative information about the relationship between Saudi Arabia and the United States during a period when there were few quality sources of insights, perspectives and objectivity on the subject.
 Among those who inspired the project were a group of “expat” Americans who had lived and worked in the Kingdom and believed the American public deserved a truthful account of the importance and relevancy of the relationship.